 Welcome to my portfolio.
 Here, you’ll find a curated collection of my production.
-It includes audios, videos, written works, and activist projects.
+It includes videos, written works, audios, and activist projects.
 These works showcase my creativity, skills, and dedication.
 I use communication as a tool for change.
 I’m thrilled to share my journey with you.

 This documentary describes the green turtle’s journey.
 It starts from the moment it is caught in the biological reserve in the Miskitu Cays.
 The journey ends with its death in Bilwi’s slaughterhouses.
 Green turtle meat is eaten in the North Caribbean Coast of Nicaragua.
 The Tawira indigenous communities practice this diet through ancestral and spiritual tradition.
 However, massive commercialization impacts this practice negatively.
 The absence of viable economic subsistence activities has turned this custom into a calvary for this endangered species.